mickem/nscp-docs/tutorial/core/index.rst

 --------

 Like in all INI, section start with a name between "[]".
 The first section is [/modules].
 In general NSClient++ has a hierarcical settings structure much like a filesystem.
-THis means that everything under /settings is related to settings and so on and so forth.
+This means that everything under /settings is related to settings and so on and so forth.

 * Sections do not have an explicit end.
 When a new section start, the previous one end.
 * Sections can be empty